Welcome to Early Years!

 Our Early Years Classroom

 Our Early Years classroom is part of the extension of our school.
 It is a purpose built Early Years classroom with its own toilets and outdoor learning area.
-It is split into designated areas for learning with open ended resources provided so that children can lead their own learning.
+We use our space wisely to create a learning atmosphere that is inclusive and nurturing for all children.
+The classroom offers many different learning areas, which are equiped with a variety of resources that allow children to be led by their own curiosity, enabling them to direct their own learning.

 Early Years Foundation Stage Curriculum

-We follow the Early Years Foundation Stage Curriculum whilst children are in their Reception year at Stanton Primary School.
-Have a look below at the parent friendly version.
-It explains what your child should know and by what age and shows you what they are aiming for by the time they leave Reception.
-Please bear in mind that all children develop at different rates and at Stanton Primary School we get to know all of our children personally so that we can plan appropriate teaching and learning activities for all of our Early Years children.
+When children are in their Reception year at Stanton Primary School, we follow the Early Years Foundation Stage Curriculum.
+Please access the link below to see the parent friendly version.
+It explains what your child should know and by what age, and shows you what they are aiming for by the time they leave Reception.
+Please bear in mind that all children develop at their own pace.
+At Stanton Primary School we pride ourselves on getting to know all of our children personally, valuing each child's unique learning journey.
+We plan enriching teaching and learning activities to ensure good progress for all of our Early Years children.

 A Typical Day in Our Early Years Classroom

-A typical day in our Early Years classroom is organised through:
+A typical day in our Early Years classroom is organised through a careful balance of:

-Child initiated/independent activities – where the children work in our ‘zones’ to develop their skills in becoming independent learners.
+• Child initiated/independent activities – where the children work in our continuous provision learning areas to develop their skills in becoming independent learners.

-Skills in these child initiated or independent activities are developed through carefully planned activities in our ‘zones’ which are linked to the areas of the curriculum.
+Skills in these child initiated or independent activities are developed through carefully planned activities or enhancements in our ‘zones’ which are linked to the areas of the curriculum.
 Typical zones in the classroom are:

 Fine Motor Skills Area Phonics Area Maths Area